Andrew-Mazour/Icarus-crypto-bot/README.md

 ## 🔥 Features

--**Automated Trading**: Executes buy and sell orders based on market conditions.
+- **Automated Trading**: Executes buy and sell orders based on market conditions.

 **Pump.fun API Integration**: Interacts with the Pump.fun API for real-time trading.